RobotLocomotion/drake-iiwa-driver/README.md

 ## C++ driver

-**The build for the C++ driver depends on lcm and drake-lcmtypes, so it must be compiled as a component in a superbuild.**

 Once Sunrise Workbench is provisioned, you'll need to configure the system which will communicate directly with the KONI interface.
 This system must be configured for the IP address 192.170.10.200 (netmask